csiben/turtl-rpm/SOURCES/turtl-server-0.0-contrib/README-turtl-server.md

 ## Addendum - Backing up your Turtl Server

-There is now a backup script in /usr/share/turtl-server/
+There is now a backup script included with the turtl-server package and can be found in /usr/share/turtl-server/

-Once your Turl Server is set up, just copy the backup script (and it's helper script) to your local desktop and run it (instructions in the comments of the script.
+Once your Turl Server is set up, just copy the backup script (and its helper script) to your local desktop (not on the server itself) and run it (instructions in the comments of the script.

+## Addendum - Configure default Nginx landing pages

+Edit the default Nginx landing pages (browse to your server by IP address, for example) and replace all the default pages with your own or blank pages.
+This includes `index.html` and the error pages, `404.html`, etc. By default they are found in  `/usr/share/nginx/html/`